VoltLang/Website/doc/tvpl/c5-statements.md

 ## Return Statement

-We covered this briefly; it stops execution of a function and returns a values.
+We covered the `return` statement briefly; it stops execution of a function and returns a value to the caller.
 If a function has a void return value, you can use `return;` to return execution from that function.

 	import watt.io;